23f2002620/Scholarship-documentation-portal/README.md

    ```bash
    npm start
    ```

-1. **Student:**
-   * Register or log in to the portal.
+   * Students log in to the portal.
-   * Browse through available scholarships.
-   * Use the eligibility checker to find suitable scholarships.
-   * Apply for selected scholarships by filling out online forms.
+   * Upload their relevant documents.
    * Track the status of applications.

-2. **Administrator:**
-   * Log in to the admin dashboard.
-   * Add and manage scholarships.
-   * Review applications and make decisions.
-   * Generate reports and analytics.

 Frontend: HTML
 Backend: Flask